 Make your way to Harajuku’s Takeshita Street for shopping and people-watching.
-Takeshita Street contains tons of quirky shops and trinket sellers.
+Takeshita Street contains tonnes of quirky shops and trinket sellers.
 So whether you’re looking for offbeat souvenirs or unique pieces to add to your wardrobe, you’ll find them here.
 Harajuku’s unofficial specialty is crepes, so grab one before heading toward Omotesando.

 First, you might want to head straight to 76Cafe for a late lunch of taco rice, an Okinawan dish that combines classic taco ingredients with rice instead of tortillas.
 Then, along Omotesando, you’ll find luxury goods and some of the most impressive architecture in the world.
-Some of the best shops, including secondhand and vintage stores, can be found in the winding back alleys, so don’t be afraid to explore.
+Many of the best shops, including second-hand and vintage stores, can be found in the winding back alleys, so don’t be afraid to explore.

 If you’re feeling energetic, take the train from Omotesando Station to Naka Meguro to see a more laid-back side of Tokyo.
 Browse the shops along either side of the river and check out some of the area’s great independent coffeehouses, like Onibus Coffee.

 Head to Shibuya to check out the sights, including Hachiko, Shibuya Crossing, and the iconic Shibuya 109 mall.
 It also has endless options when it comes to food.
 Try ramen at a restaurant where vending machines take your order instead of people, find a sushi go round joint where you order from a tablet, or check out Tengu Sakaba for izakaya fare and a friendly atmosphere.